jgm/gitit/README.markdown

   [reCAPTCHA] keys, which can be obtained free of charge at
   <http://recaptcha.net/api/getkey>.
 The values of these fields are ignored
   if `useRecaptcha` is set to `False`.

+- `mimeTypesFile` is the path of a file containing mime type associations.
+  Each line of the file should contain a mime type, followed by some space, followed by a space-separated list of file extensions that map to that mime type.
+If the file is not found, some simple defaults will be used.

 [reCAPTCHA]: http://recaptcha.net